amunategui/amunategui.github.io/_posts/2014-09-27-Exploring-Your-Data-Set.md

 For those not familiar with the correlation coefficient, it is simply a measure of similarity between two vectors of numbers.
 The measure value can range between **1** and **-1**, where **1** is perfectly correlated, -**1** is perfectly inversly correlated, and **0** is not correlated at all.

 To help us understand this process, let's download the [adult.data set](https://archive.ics.uci.edu/ml/datasets/Adult) from the UCI Machine Learning Repository.
-The data is based on the 1994 Census and attempts to predict those with income exceeding $50,000 a year:
+The data is from the 1994 Census and attempts to predict those with income exceeding $50,000 a year:

 ```r
 library(RCurl) # download https data